Fraud Blocker

 Q: What financial aid is available for trade school students?

-A: Eligible students may receive Pell Grants, federal student loans, work-study, and school-based scholarships.
-Speak with a financial aid advisor to learn more.
+A: Eligible students may receive Pell Grants (up to $7,395 for 2026-2027), federal student loans, work-study programs, and school-based scholarships.
+Many states also offer specific grants for vocational training.
+Speak with a financial aid advisor to learn about all available options and complete your FAFSA.

 Q: How long does it take to finish a trade school program?

 A: Yes.
-Employers in healthcare, skilled trades, and tech often prefer applicants with practical training and industry certifications.
+Employers in healthcare, skilled trades, renewable energy, cybersecurity, and technical fields actively seek applicants with practical training and industry certifications.
+Many industries face critical worker shortages, creating excellent opportunities for qualified graduates.

 3.9 19 votes